karloskalcium/plex_linter/README.md

   * Duplicate album titles (that could suggest albums that have been incorrectly split)
   * Duplicate artists (for artists that have been split)
   * Tracks without titles (sometimes Plex metadata deletes track titles)
+  * Tracks linked to artists with Plex metadata that differ from what the MP3 tags say.

 # Requirements